Healthy Brownies

 As someone who loves brownies, having a healthy option makes things easier.

 Desserts should be part of any diet, and if you can tweak them slightly to be healthier (without sacrificing on taste!), even better.
-This healthy brownie recipe is the perfect example of it.
+This healthy brownie recipe is the perfect example.
 I made a few small swaps, and the end result is something that tastes just as good as any brownie out there!

 Table of Contents